 Imagine Each Outcome's Likelihood

 Assign probabilities to each outcome.
-Imagine you did your homework and are convinced that you will very likely get a patent.
-So the probability of not obtaining a patent is a meager 10 percent.
-Thereafter it is slightly more likely that you will sell the patent, than having to develop and sell the drug yourself.
-You therefore assign a 50 percent to selling the patent and a 40 percent chance to having to develop it yourself.
+Imagine you did your homework and are convinced that you will very likely get a patent, so the probability of not obtaining a patent is a meager 10 percent.
+From there, it is slightly more likely that you will sell the patent than having to develop and sell the drug yourself.
+So you would assign a 50 percent value to selling the patent and a 40 percent value to having to develop it yourself.
 Remember that the sum of probabilities should add up to 100 percent.

 Multiply each outcome by its assigned probability.
 Multiply -$500,000 by 10 percent – or 0.1 – which makes -$50,000.
 Remember that this is a loss, hence a minus sign in front.
 Then multiply $5 million by 50 percent – or 0.5 – resulting in $2.5 million.
 Finally, multiply $1 million by 40 percent – or 0.4 – resulting in $400,000.

 Add up the results of your multiplications to arrive at the expected payoff: -$50,000 + $2,500,000 + $400,000 = $2,850,000.